How to Calibrate a Surface Roughness Tester

 Gage blocks have very smooth surfaces (Ra < 0.01 µm) and can be used to verify the instrument reads near zero, but they are not suitable as the primary calibration standard.
 Certified roughness reference specimens with known Ra values across the measurement range are required.

-Track Surface Roughness Tester Calibrations Automatically
+Generate Surface Roughness Tester Calibration Certificates Automatically